odulapalli1414/GCN-with-CNN-Extractors-on-Brain-Tumor-Classification/README.md

 ## Install Requirements

-We used WINDOWS 10, CUDA 11.0, and we rn the code on kaggle with the GPU P100 as our accelarator.
+With the GPU P100 serving as our accelerator, the code on Kaggle using CUDA 11.0 and Windows 10.

-python 3.7, pytorch 1.7,torch geometric 2.2.0 are the basic configuration in equrements here you can use other version of the modules make sure those three are campatible.
+The baseline configuration in these requirements is Python 3.7, PyTorch 1.7, and Torch Geometric 2.2.0.
+You can use other versions of the modules, but make sure those three are compatible.

 ## The main steps for code reproduction on your own.
 - Step 1: Download the dataset from this link [https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri/data]